Zen-Nightshade/Crypto-Trade-Analysis/metadata/Trade Count Modeling.md

 - **Autocorrelation Function (ACF):**
     Compute ACF of trade counts to test for temporal dependence.
     → Independence ⇒ ACF near zero.

+    ACF in this context gives the dependence of count of trades in future and current count of trades.
 - **Distribution Check:**
     Compare histogram of counts with Poisson(λ = mean count).
     Optionally, use a goodness-of-fit test (e.g., chi-square).